michalkonecny/haskell-reals-comparison/README.md

 CDAR uses an iRRAM style evaluation strategy internally and it cannot be easily switched to using a lazy Cauchy style.
-Nevertheless, in CDAR the iRRAM style evaluation is entirely hidden from the programmer, making it as convenient as lazy Cauchy style, ie having a simple to use "real number" type.
+Nevertheless, in CDAR the iRRAM style evaluation is entirely hidden from the programmer, making it as convenient as lazy Cauchy style, ie having a simple to use "real number" type. -->

-Note that "precision" in CDAR corresponds to absolute errors whereas "precision" in iRRAM, AERN2 and MPFR corresponds to relative errors.
-CDAR-mBound is a version with an additional floating-point precision control.
+Note that "precision" in CDAR corresponds to absolute error bounds whereas "precision" in iRRAM, AERN2 and MPFR corresponds to relative error bounds (ie the mantissa size).
+CDAR-mBound is a version amended with a mantissa size control.

 ## Benchmark results